If you found yourself on the school corridors during Christmas, what would you do?

-The context for this poem; is a seasonal-twist on a clandestine group of teachers, who have premeditated a plan, to sneak into their own school building over the Christmas break.
+This is a seasonal twist on the classic, ‘Twas the Night Before Christmas, following a clandestine group of teachers who have premeditated a plan to sneak into their school building over the Christmas break.
 Their mission: to steal all the students’ books in order to eliminate marking, forever!

 ‘Twas the night before Christmas, when all through the school